-Easter is right around the corner, and nothing says Easter like glazed ham!
-Lots of it!
-And, I know you, and your family or guests will love, my Glazed Ham with its brown sugar and bourbon glaze!
+Easter is right around the corner, and nothing says Easter brunch or dinner like baked ham!
+Lots of it, especially this classic bourbon glazed ham with pineapple!
+And, I know you, and your family or guests will love, this easy baked ham recipe complete with traditional pineapple rings and maraschino cherries, with its yummy sticky sweet and savory brown sugar bourbon glaze!

-But I digress, this post is really about this Brown Sugar and Bourbon Glazed Ham which will be the star of the show for your Easter Brunch or Dinner.
-We usually have this delicious Brown Sugar and Bourbon Glazed Ham with either my husband’s specialty, scrumptious Sweet Potato Casserole, or my yummy Southern Potato Salad, and for a show-stopping dessert, Triple Berry Pavlova or Luscious Lemon Swirl Cheesecake.
+But I digress, this post is really about this brown sugar bourbon glazed ham which will be the star of the show for your Easter Brunch or Dinner.
+We usually have this delicious brown sugar bourbon glazed ham with either my husband’s specialty, scrumptious Sweet Potato Casserole, or my yummy Southern Potato Salad, and for a show-stopping dessert, Classic Southern Strawberry Shortcake or Luscious Lemon Swirl Cheesecake.
 You will also probably want to round it out with something green, maybe a nice salad or roasted asparagus.
-Of course, you know me, over the next few weeks, I’ll be posting, even more, classic Easter menu ideas and recipes including Classic Deviled Eggs, Roasted Carrots, Green Bean Bundles, and a decadent Strawberry Trifle.
+Of course, you can’t go wrong with these popular sides either: Roasted Carrots with Lemon Vinaigrette, and Green Bean Bundles Wrapped in Bacon.

-My Mom made the most delicious glazed ham I have ever had.
+My Mom had the best-baked ham recipe!
 This was before the days of spiral cut hams and pre-cooked hams.
 I remember the ham would take forever to cook and she would have to remove the rind before she could score it and add the cloves.
-And then there was always a delicious brown sugar glaze covering the ham, topped with pineapple slices and cherries.
+And then there was always a delicious brown sugar glaze covering the ham, topped with pineapple slices, and cherries.

-The decadent 5-star recipe I’m sharing today is my Mom’s recipe, with a few minor additions.
+The decadent 5-star baked ham recipe I’m sharing today is my Mom’s, with a few minor additions.
 I consulted with both of my sisters, and we think her glaze was just brown sugar and possibly pineapple juice from the sliced pineapples.
 To this, I added just a touch of bourbon and Dijon mustard to ramp up the flavor a bit.
 And, to save time, I am using a bone-in pre-cooked ham.

-To get started making your Brown Sugar and Bourbon Glazed Ham, gather your ingredients which are: a 7-8 lb bone-in pre-cooked ham, brown sugar, pineapple slices, maraschino cherries, bourbon, whole cloves and Dijon mustard.
+To get started making your brown sugar bourbon glazed ham, gather your ingredients which are: a 7-8 lb bone-in pre-cooked ham, brown sugar, pineapple slices, maraschino cherries, bourbon, whole cloves and Dijon mustard.
 As you can see, it’s a short list of ingredients and only takes a few steps to start making memories for your family this Easter.

 Preheat the oven to 325.